bradkav/NbodyIMRI/README.md

 #### Current version

-15/06/2022: The current version doesn't have any examples or documentation, but will be updated shortly.
+16/06/2022: The current version is not very well documented, but there are a couple of very simple examples in the [`examples/`](examples) folder.
+A full early release of the code (including more detailed examples) will be available soon.

 #### Installation